 Learn more and view progress updates

 During the summer, staying hydrated and cool is vital!
 The Heat Relief Network offers free water and indoor locations to cool off.
-Download a map of cooling locations (PDF) that are BOTH hydration stations and cooling refuge locations for anyone needing to get out of the heat.
+View Heat Relief Network locations.

 When the forecast hits the triple-digit, City of Phoenix Rangers advise not hiking during these weather conditions and ask that hikers always follow these life-saving Take a Hike.
 Do it Right website safety guidelines.